National Federation of Young Farmers' Clubs: 1980s and 1990s

 As the federation celebrated its Golden Jubilee in 1982, membership was at record level.
 The HQ at Stoneleigh Park was enlarged to include space for a training centre and improved motorway connections with the Midlands allowed members and county staff to take advantage of the courses offered.
 The result was a large group of senior members eager to serve as officers and leaders and use their skills to widen the organisation's thinking.

 With great traditions and a successful past, YFC looked ahead to the next 50 years aiming to retain those traditions yet be flexible enough to attract young people who were becoming more sophisticated with each generation.

 It had found a way of neither becoming a single purpose organisation, nor a general youth organisation, of retaining its countryside and farming traditions and yet being sophisticated enough to appeal to a wide spectrum of young people.

 Throughout the golden years morale in clubs was good, members were keen to participate.
 They raised large amounts of money for local and national charities and provided labour and leadership for community projects.

 The Agricultural and Rural Affairs Committee became a very effective force.
 Conservation, land use and agribusiness programmes were devised and the establishment of farm business tenancies was much influenced by this group.

 YFC was encouraged by government, financial institutions, business and academia to continue its pioneering role and sponsorship and grants were made available to augment YFC's subscription income to finance developments.

-Many members have gone on to represent their communities and agriculture at the highest levels on district and county councils, as MPs, MEPs and within the realms of agri-politics both nationally and in Brussels, where John Lee (Devon) was elected president of CEJA.
+Many members have gone on to represent their communities and agriculture at the highest levels on district and county councils, as MPs, and within the realms of agri-politics both nationally and in Brussels, where John Lee (Devon) was elected president of CEJA.

 2000s

 The Foot and Mouth outbreak in 2001 affected the way the YFCs were able to function.
 Many members were affected and most clubs took the decision to close yet remained in contact to ensure peer support was there at this crucial time.

 Membership is steadily increasing and there is a significant increase in the number of junior members joining the organisation.

 NFYFC has been reviewing and evaluating its role within the rural youth and agricultural sectors, ensuring it is able to continue to meet the needs of today's members.

+In October 2024, King Charles III became patron of the federation, succeeding his mother, Queen Elizabeth II.